 Moreover, the Middle Kingdom is a global investor, and driver of AI technology, including its implementation, for example, with autonomous driving.

-Foreign companies aspiring to enter the Chinese market have many advantages to successfully conduct business and target the largest ecommerce economy in the world.
-In fact, many Chinese even go abroad and then work through a foreign company in China to have a better business set-up.
+Foreign companies aspiring to enter the Chinese market have many advantages in successfully conducting business and targeting the largest e-commerce economy in the world.
+In fact, many Chinese even go abroad and then work through a foreign company in China to have a better business set up.